Update: since Kotlin/Native 0.5, the following article is now outdated. I’ll be keeping its content for reference.

-In this series of articles we will discover how to use the Swift programming language to write software running on our Raspberry PI.
+In this article we will discover how to use the Swift programming language to write software running on our Raspberry PI.
 We’ll be reading and writing through the GPIO of our board, connecting a number of widely available components and, at the same time, interacting with a remote sever.

 One of the WWDC 2015 announcements that surprised interested us the most has definitely been the support for code coverage for the Swift language.